AssumedBread52/formal-systems/documentation/database.md

 ### Initialization Scripts

 All initialization required by the database needs to exist in a directory mapped to the database container's `/docker-entrypoint-initdb.d` directory.
-A checksum of this directories contents will indicate if the database needs to be re-initialized.
+A checksum of this directory's contents will indicate if the database needs to be re-initialized.

 ### Indexing